AztecProtocol/engineering-designs/docs/building-in-chunks/dd.md

 - a new point of guarantee about the transaction availability from the viewpoint of the committee
 - any individual chunk may be submitted by the proposer, which reduces the operational risk on the part of the proposer associated with "trying to get one last chunk"

+The tradeoff here is more noise on the p2p layer, as we are gossiping attestations for each chunk, instead of only for the last one.

 In this case, the guarantee is slightly stronger:

 "If a transaction appears in a chunk for a slot, and `2f+1` attestations for that chunk have been observed, then the committee has the transaction data and the transaction is valid from the perspective of the committee within the context of the block being built, and the leader _could_ submit the block to L1.
 If a block is added to L1 for that slot, the transaction will appear in the block, or else a correct proposer forgoes the fees/rewards for that block, and a malicious proposer may additionally be slashed".

-## Rough design

 Building on above, this requires changes to the chunk that is gossiped.
 A special "final" chunk is no longer needed, and each validator would produce a proposal attestation aggregated from each chunk it receives.
-P2P needs to track attestations per chunk now (rather than per slot), and the seqeuencer needs to hang on to each aggregate block, such that when it hits its deadline for submission, it can select the biggest block for which it has sufficient attestations.
+P2P needs to track attestations per chunk now (rather than per slot), and the sequencer needs to hang on to each aggregate block, such that when it hits its deadline for submission, it can select the biggest block for which it has sufficient attestations.

 The node also would need to be aggregating on its P2P layer for chunks, such that the status can be properly served.